SanyaShilov/ProjectEuler/README.md

-# ProjectEulerSolutions
+# ProjectEuler
-about 170 solutions of Project Euler problems in Python
+about 170 solutions of Project Euler problems in Python and sometimes in other languages